koush/scratch/README.md

 val loop = AsyncEventLoop()
 // this is a helper to create a thread for you. loop.startThread()
-// the loop can be manually run on a provided thread using:
+// the loop can also be manually run on a given thread using:
 // loop.run()
 ```